apache/incubator-hugegraph-doc/config/config-option.md

 vertex.cache_type                | l1                              | The type of vertex cache, allowed values are [l1, l2].
-vertex.check_adjacent_vertex_exist | false                         | Whether to check the adjacent vertices of edges exist vertex.lazy_load_adjacent_vertex | true                            | Whether to lazy load adjacent vertices of edges. vertex.part_edge_commit_size     | 5000                            | Whether to enable the mode to commit part of edges of vertex, enabled if commit size > 0, 0 meas disabled. edge.cache_capacity              | 1000000                         | The max cache size(items) of edge cache. edge.cache_expire                | 600                             | The expire time in seconds of edge cache.
+vertex.check_adjacent_vertex_exist | false                         | Whether to check the adjacent vertices of edges exist vertex.lazy_load_adjacent_vertex | true                            | Whether to lazy load adjacent vertices of edges. vertex.part_edge_commit_size     | 5000                            | Whether to enable the mode to commit part of edges of vertex, enabled if commit size > 0, 0 means disabled. edge.cache_capacity              | 1000000                         | The max cache size(items) of edge cache. edge.cache_expire                | 600                             | The expire time in seconds of edge cache.
 edge.tx_capacity                 | 10000                           | The max size(items) of edges(uncommitted) in transaction.